-We also measure how familiarity with a neighborhood affects how likely someone is to think about that place as an option to visit.
-If individuals form mental representations of their urban surroundings based on their familiarity (Lynch 1960; O'Keefe and Dostrovsky 1971; Fyhn et al. 2004), they may not include unfamiliar locations in their consideration sets when deciding where to travel.
-This may make them less likely to explore above and beyond what we would expect based on the preferences we measure in our previous "closed" elicitation where we force consideration of specific locations.
+Finally, we consider how prior exposure affects the consideration of locations as employment options.
+If individuals form mental representations of their urban surroundings based on their past exposures (Lynch 1960; O'Keefe and Dostrovsky 1971; Fyhn et al. 2004; Schank 1982), they may not include unfamiliar locations in their consideration sets when deciding where to travel.